aakashlpin/kha-ching/README.md

 Default skew that you're okay with when selling straddles.
 CapitalMind recommends setting this value at `10`.
 YMMV.
 The value here only serves as a default and can be changed before setting up daily trades.

+#### `NEXT_PUBLIC_DEFAULT_SQUARE_OFF_TIME`

+Default square off time of the strategy.
+The value here only serves as a default and can be changed per strategy during the strategy setup when taking daily trades.

 #### `NEXT_PUBLIC_DEFAULT_SLM_PERCENT`

 Default percent of SLM BUY orders to be placed after initial order goes through.
 CapitalMind recommends setting this value `50`.
 YMMV.
 The value here only serves as a default and can be changed before setting up daily trades.